Best video conferencing software

 ‘Pro 100’ starts at $19.99 (£19.99) per user per month.
 This includes all ‘Pro 50’ has to offer plus up to 100 participants.

 The ‘Enterprise Features’ plan includes all the other tiers offerings plus meeting analysis, premium customer support and end-to-end encryption.
 Users need to contact sales for a quote.

 ‘PerfectCam’ is a most random feature.
 Users can add computer generated makeup to their faces with the company promising to ‘create a truly professional look’.

 U Meeting is entirely web-based.
 This might put some users off but it can be an advantage as you will not need to download any additional software to use U Meeting.
 It also does not offer video recording or the ability to dial into meetings using VoIP systems.

-The first is to buy hardware directly from Google to power your Hangouts meetings.
-However, the second is to use any existing conferencing hardware that follows SIP and H.323 standards for Skype for Business users.
-This applies to Cisco, Lifesize, and Polycomm in particular, and by using Pexip Infinity can join in Hangouts meets.
+As well as having dedicated apps available for mobile users in the Apple AppStore and Google Play store for Android, Google Hangouts Meet can also work with existing conferencing hardware.
+All that's required is that it follows SIP and H.323 standards for Skype for Business users.
+This also applies to Cisco, Lifesize, and Polycomm in particular, and by using Pexip Infinity can join in Hangouts meets.

 Another key advantage is that by being within the G Suite platform it's easy to use data from other applications, not least Google Calendar, to not just plan meetings but also set up event information as required when users do sign in.

 The other big plus is that Hangouts itself doesn't come with the big monthly costs that other providers might charge.

 Ultimately, Hangout Meets is a serious business-grade conferencing platform that doesn't require big up-front costs for hardware, making it especially accessible for businesses of any size.